Fig 1

 The body of this squirrel is robust, and its tail long, furry and round in

 cross-section.
-At rest the tail hangs freely down, but when disturbed it may
+At rest the tail typically hangs freely down, but when active

 be curved over its back.